-3.3 Cold Weather Payments:
+3.4 Cold Weather Payments:

 Cold Weather Payments are payable to customers in receipt of a qualifying benefit.
-Cold Weather Payment nidirect Customers receive payments of £25 for each period of seven consecutive days during which the average temperature was or was forecast to be zero degrees Celsius or below in areas where the customer lives.
-There were no Cold Weather triggers for individual stations in the 2021-22 financial year.
+Cold Weather Payment | nidirect.
+Customers receive payments of £25 for each period of seven consecutive

-3.4 Winter Fuel Payments:
+3.5 Winter Fuel Payments:

 The Winter Fuel Payments are payable to people of state pension age and who meet the eligibility criteria, regardless of whether they are receiving a Social Security Benefit.
-In 2021-22 this was customers born on or before 26 September 1955.
-Cold Weather Payment nidirect

-The total amount payable to a person eligible and aged under 80 years living alone in their own home was £200 for the 2021-22 financial year (£100 if they shared a home with another eligible person aged under 80).
-For people aged 80 or over the amount payable for 2021-22 was £300 (£150 if they shared a home with another eligible person aged 80 or over).
+In 2022-23 this was customers born on or before 26th September 1956.
+Cold Weather Payment | nidirect.
+The total amount payable to a person eligible and aged under 80 years living alone in their own home was £200 for the 2022-23 financial vear (£100 if they shared a home with another eligible person aged under 80).
+For people aged 80 or over the amount payable for 2022-23 was £300 (£150 if they shared a home with another eligible person aged 80 or over).
 Where there is only one person in the household who is entitled, the full Winter Fuel Payment is made.
 If there is another eligible person in the household who qualifies, the lower level of £100 is made to the eligible person under 80 and £200 is payable to the eligible person aged over 80.
+In 2022-23 the government introduced a cost of living support package that included one off payments to pensioners.
+Eligible pensioners received an extra £150 or £300 paid alongside their Winter Fuel Payment.

-3.5 Budgeting Loans:
+3.6 Budgeting Loans:

-Budgeting Loans are payable to customers in receipt of a qualifying benefit.
+Budgeting Loans are Payable to customers in receipt of a qualifying benefit.
 Budgeting Loans | nidirect Loans are repayable, normally by deduction from benefit.
 Budgeting Loans will be replaced by Budgeting Advances when a customer claims Universal Credit.

-Financial Basis of the Social Fund 2021-22
+Financial Basis of the Social Fund 2022-23

-4. The Social Fund is, in part, financed by grants from the Consolidated Fund, which in 2021-22 were payable from DfC Vote Resource A, Line A27 for both regulated expenditure and Winter Fuel Payments.
+The Social Fund is, in part, financed by grants from the Consolidated Fund, which in 2022-23 were payable from DfC Vote Resource line 18 for both regulated expenditure and Winter Fuel Payments